Tip: You can use filters for better results

 - Mark the PUDO as visited if you used it to interact with parts.

 My appointments may require discarded, unneeded parts to be returned after my appointments.
-This may be due to recycling requirements, or because unneeded spare parts could be used later by other technicians.
+This may be due to recycling requirements, or because unneeded parts could be used later by other engineers.
 The return is done either through a PUDO or by going to another location, such as headquarters after the appointments have all been handled.
 I then only have to note the return within the app.
-I do this by entering the spare part as “Returned” in the spare parts menu.
+I do this by entering the part as “Returned” in the parts menu.

 - Tap on the appointment you want to resolve.